Other recent blogs

 Before you start the UX design process

 Before you start the UX design process, it’s important to understand the holistic UX design approach.
-Successful UX design always keeps the user at the centre of the design process.
+Successful UX design always keeps the user at the center of the design process.
 By always keeping the end user front and center, you will be able to create designs that are captivating, intuitive, simple, and easy to navigate.

-Step 1: Learn to understand
+Step 1: Define

 UX designers are strategic thinkers who design for two things: human interaction and problem-solving.
-At Tivix, we begin this process by asking two crucially important questions: why and what.
+At Kellton, we begin this process by asking two crucially important questions: why and what.
 What are we creating?
 Why are we designing it?
 What is the problem we are trying to solve?
 And, why would anyone want to use this solution?

 This initial exploration is key to defining the scope and objectives of your project and lays a fundamental foundation for everything that comes after.

-Step 2: Do your research
+Step 2: Research

 First off—don’t just rely on Google!
 Our UX design services team begins by gathering information from our clients.
 This helps them learn about the product users and their environments, as well as what they need and what they want.
 For established companies, we can source information from customer service departments and direct feedback from users themselves through user surveys and field activities.
 For startups, we can pull from subject matter experts or analysis of competitor apps, for example.

 We use this research to build user personas and create a clear picture of our users—their general biodata, what they do, their behaviors, and their goals.
-This step in the UX design process should provide ideas and materials from which you can begin to sketch and design your ideas.
+This step in the UX design process should provide ideas and materials from which you can begin to sketch and design your ideas

-Once we’re equipped with our user research and personas, we can move into an ideation phase which requires flexibility, open-mindedness, and the ability to work in a group of designers, developers, and other stakeholders.
+Once we’re equipped with our user research and personas, we can move into an ideation phase which requires flexibility, open-mindedness, and the ability to work with a group of designers, developers, and other stakeholders.

 The best part about this step?
 Anything goes!
 Brainstorming generates a lot of crazy ideas and solutions.
 Make sure you don’t throw these ideas away prematurely—put them in backlogs so you can revisit them later on.
 As a team, you’ll also prepare spec docs, create scenario maps, develop user flows, hold group white-boarding sessions, draw paper sketches, build sitemaps, and create wireframes.